Eltham: Culture, identity and community

 In 2006 the community magazine "SEnine" was launched.
-It is published monthly and distributed free.
+As of 2023 it is published monthly and distributed free.
 As well as news and discussion of current affairs it also lists forthcoming events.
 It also carries many illustrated articles about Eltham history.
 Digitised copies of old issues are available on the SEnine website.
 A community website "This is Eltham" provides updates on current events.High Street and environsOn 22 April 1993, 18-year-old black student Stephen Lawrence was fatally stabbed in Well Hall.
 The crime quickly became one of the most high-profile racially motivated murders in modern Britain.
 Five teenagers were later accused of his murder but the case was dropped due to a lack of evidence.
 In 2011 as a result of new evidence coming to light, Gary Dobson and David Norris stood trial for the murder of Stephen Lawrence.
 They were convicted on 3 January 2012.

 Other instances of racial attacks were documented throughout the 1980s and 1990s, with Eltham compared to a "sundown town" a name used to describe communities in America's Deep South where black people were advised for their own safety to not be out in public after dark.
 Eltham was, for example, compared to Jasper, Texas.

 During the 2011 England riots, Eltham received national attention when, for three nights, a vigilante group of 300–400 people occupied the centre of Eltham, saying they were protecting people and property from rioters.
 Extra police from other UK forces were sent to maintain order.
 The group gathered after rumours that Eltham would be the latest place to be hit by unrest.
 A small number claimed to be EDL members.
 BBC reporters tracked fans of Millwall and Charlton walking along Eltham High St, with riot police following at a distance.
 Police were forced to move the crowds on for fear of violence, and were involved in minor clashes, but Eltham did not have any riot damage.

 Education

-Primary schools in Eltham include: Alderwood, Christ Church (Shooters Hill Rd), Deansfield, Gordon, Middle Park, Ealdham, Eltham C of E (Founded 1814), Gordon, Haimo, Henwick, Holy Family, Kidbrooke Park, St Mary's, St Thomas More and Wingfield.
+Primary schools in Eltham include: Alderwood, Christ Church (Shooters Hill Rd), Deansfield, Gordon, Middle Park, Ealdham, Eltham C of E (Founded 1814), Gordon, Haimo, Henwick, Kidbrooke Park, St Mary's, St Thomas More and Wingfield.

-Secondary schools in Eltham include Eltham Hill School for Girls, Harris Academy Greenwich, St Thomas More Catholic School and Stationers' Crown Woods Academy (built upon the land of King Henry VIII's hunting grounds).
+Secondary schools in Eltham include Harris Academy Greenwich, St Thomas More Catholic School, Eltham Hill School for Girls, and Stationers' Crown Woods Academy (built upon the land of King Henry VIII's hunting grounds, and until 2011 named Crown Woods School).